kailaisun/kailaisun.github.io/_pages/about.md

 <span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span>

-I am a postdoc at the Smart centre, Massachusetts Institute of Technology (MIT), working with [Prof. Jinhua Zhao](https://mobility.mit.edu/people/jinhua-zhao).
+I am a postdoc at the SMART, Massachusetts Institute of Technology (MIT), working with [Prof. Jinhua Zhao](https://mobility.mit.edu/people/jinhua-zhao).
 I was a Research Fellow in the Department of the Built Environment, National University of Singapore (NUS), where I worked with [Prof. Yangmiang Goh](https://discovery.nus.edu.sg/3499-yang-miang-goh).
 I received my Ph.D. degree in the Department of Automation, Tsinghua University (THU) in 2023.
 As a member of [CFINS](https://cfins.au.tsinghua.edu.cn/), I'm supervised by [Prof. Qianchuan Zhao](https://www.au.tsinghua.edu.cn/info/1173/2085.htm).